Best Bang for Your Buck

 To stop a bike without a coaster brake, kids must rely on hand brakes.
 The Start comes with dual hand brakes that are designed to make it easier for smaller hands to activate.
-Much more responsive and easy to use than brakes available on bikes 20 years ago or even those found on most bikes in big-box stores, our testers had no problem stopping the bike within a couple feet of activating the brakes.
-The brakes on the 14″ and the 16″ bike are the same (the picture below is on the Start 14″ brakes).
+Much more responsive and easy to use than bikes found in big-box stores, our testers had no problem stopping the bike within a couple feet of activating the brakes.

 Dual Hand Brakes and No Coaster Brake are Ideal for Kids Learning to Ride

 Compared to other 16″ pedal bikes, the Priority Start is an amazing deal for its price.
 The overall quality, lightweight build, and unique belt drive make it a true standout among the crowd.